castle8080/CSS498-SM2017-FP/exercises/01-Functional-Intro/README.md

 This file contains the exercises from Chapter 3 (Types and classes) of "Programming in Haskell".

+## src/chapter4.hs

+This file contains the exercises from Chapter 3 (Types and classes) of "Defining functions".

 # Building and Running

 In order to build and run the code ghc must be installed.